 Ideation to pitch

 After the challenges were presented and everybody had a good understanding of what needed to be solved, it was time to ideate.
-Seth & Dunn helped 10 teams to come up with 55 big ideas.
+Our Transformation & Innovation experts helped 10 teams to come up with 55 big ideas.
 Every team picked an idea on which they could “hack” a whole day.
 This meant building a Lean Canvas and validate their assumptions.
 After a day of hacking, they helped the teams to build a pitch of their validated business model.

 Clear challenges help inspire: explaining the key challenges clearly helped the attendees think about issues they hadn’t thought of before.
 Being flexible as a facilitator made sure that they had ideas that were bigger than the challenges, sometimes covering multiple challenges with one idea.